adam10603/BeamNG-Advanced-Steering/README.md

-## <span style="color:red">IMPORTANT: This mod has not yet been updated after the input system changes in 0.26, so I don't recommend using it until it's reworked.
+## <span style="color:red">This mod has not yet been updated after the input system changes in 0.26, so I don't recommend using it until it's reworked.
 In the meantime I highly recommend the newly added "understeer asisst" and "oversteer assist" options instead, they achieve a similar effect.
 Read more [here](https://www.beamng.com/threads/arcade-steering-mod.85494/page-3#post-1506178).</span>

 # BeamNG.drive: Arcade Steering